GospelSounders/adventhymnals/content/03.church-hymnal/06.401-500/04.431-440/05.O-Where-Are-Kings/docs.md

 ---
+title: |
-title: 435.
-O Where Are Kings
+    435. O Where Are Kings - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 435.
+O Where Are Kings.
+O where are kings and empires now  Of old that went and came?
+But, Lord, Thy church is praying yet,  A thousand years the same.
+    keywords:  |
-    keywords: Church Hymnal, O Where Are Kings, O where are the kings and empires now,
+        Church Hymnal 1941, adventhymnals, advent hymnals, O Where Are Kings, O where are the kings and empires now.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 435. O WHERE ARE KINGS
+####  Church Hymnal 1941,

 ```txt
 1.